The Project Room asked two Big Questions during its existence:

 May 14, 6-9pm: Collaboration Workshop with Anne Carson and Robert Currie.
 Note: This is a Seattle Arts & Lectures program and tickets are now sold out.
 Please note that tickets are still available for Carson's presentation at Town Hall on May 13th- tickets available via this link

-May 20, 7pm: Performance Artist Scotch Wichmann presents his new book TWO PERFORMANCE ARTISTS KIDNAP THEIR BOSS AND DO THINGS WITH HIM
+May 20, 7pm: Performance Artist Scotch Wichmann presents his new book TWO PERFORMANCE ARTISTS KIDNAP THEIR BOSS AND DO THINGS WITH HIM.
+It's funny, smart, and highly unusual!
+Pick up your copy of the book at Elliott Bay Book Company!

 Saturday September 21, 12-5pm: Printmaker Charles Spitzack’s Open Studio